Medusa-Intelligence-Corp/TranslateTribune/README.md

 - 🚀 Overcome language barriers and media biases
 - 🌈 Highlight diverse perspectives
 - 🔄 Prove the potential of self-updating, self-improving projects
-- ⚖️ Demonstrate the limitations of copyright in the age of AI
-- 💡 Provide an alternative to expensive news subscriptions
 - 🗣️ Encourage a more informed and diverse global discourse
 - 🌟 Prove that privacy-protecting free and open source projects can thrive